sern-handler/website/docs/intro.md

 # Welcome!

-:::warning
+:::tip
-Please read the [transition](./transition) page if you are moving from version 2 to version 3.
+Please read the [transition](../docs/guide/walkthrough/transition.md) page if you are moving from version 2 to version 3.
 :::

 ## Content